JosiahSchisel/Fictitious-Company-Security-Audit-/README.md

 Best Practice	Explanation	Implementation Yes/No	Priority Data Minimization.
 Only collect and process data that is necessary for the intended purpose.
 Data that is no longer necessary should be deleted.
 No. No policy and implementation is in place to restrict only necessary data collection and to delete data once it is no longer necessary to keep.
 High
 Confidentiality to protect sensitive data.
 No current encryption protocol is in place which would improve the confidentiality of SPII/PII.
 No. Credit card information is not encrypted, and all employees have access to SPII/PII.
 High
 Data Breach Reporting.
 A data breach must be reported to authorities and individuals within 72 hours.
 Yes.
-The company has a plan in place to notify E.U. customers in case of data breach.
+The company has a plan in place to notify E.U. customers in case of a data breach.
 NA

 System and Organizations Controls (SOC type 1, SOC type 2) Best Practice	Explanation	Implementation Yes/No	Priority